NewayJr/AAiT-Space/Channels or Groups/readme.md

 # Telegram Handles
-#### Telegram Channels And Groups For Mechanical And Industrial Engineering Students of AAiT
+> Telegram Channels And Groups For Mechanical And Industrial Engineering Students at AAiT.
 > Some groups are private and might need the owner's approval to join.
 Contact them using the given addresses.

 ## 📰The School Notice Board: [SMiE UG Program](https://t.me/joinSMiE)